The Cat and the Canary (1927 film): Reception and influence

 The Cat and the Canary debuted in New York City's Colony Theatre on September 9, 1927, and was a "box office success".
 Variety opined, "What distinguishes Universal's film version of the ... play is Paul Leni's intelligent handling of a weird theme, introducing some of his novel settings and ideas with which he became identified ....
 The film runs a bit overlong ....
 Otherwise it's a more than average satisfying feature ...."
 A New York Times review expounded, "This is a film which ought to be exhibited before many other directors to show them how a story should be told, for in all that he does Mr. Leni does not seem to strain at a point.
 He does it as naturally as a man twisting the ends of his mustache in thought."
-Nonetheless, as film historian Bernard F. Dick points out, "[e]xponents of Caligarisme, expressionism in the extreme ... naturally thought Leni had vulgarized the conventions [of expressionism]".
-Dick, however, notes that Leni had only "lighten[ed] [expressionist themes] so they could enter American cinema without the baggage of a movement that had spiraled out of control."
+Nonetheless, as film historian Bernard F. Dick wrote, "[e]xponents of Caligarisme, expressionism in the extreme ... naturally thought Leni had vulgarized the conventions [of expressionism]".
+Dick, however, stated that Leni had only "lighten[ed] [expressionist themes] so they could enter American cinema without the baggage of a movement that had spiraled out of control."